technocrat/marlow.github.io/_posts/2017-06-28-devilstower.md

 who welcomed me into their busy lives for a long weekend.
 Heartfelt thanks, again and over.

-*Apologies for misorientation of pics; new software since last postings*
+*Apologies for misorientation of pics; new software since last postings, I'll try to fix tonight*

 Before my trip I finished a [book], *The Heart of Everything That Is: The Untold Story of Red Cloud, An American Legend* that relates the mostly forgotten triumph of Native American arms against U.S. Army regular troops at Fort Kearny, just south of Sheriden on the Bozeman Trail.